Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-1.md

 **Pair and discuss the pros and cons of REST and GraphQL.**

 Tell your partner everything that was just covered.
-Think how this might improve your work or where there might be problems.
+Think about how this might improve your work or where there might be problems.

 <!-- > -->

-- **REST** 😴
+**REST** 😴

 - Requires multiple endpoints.
 Makes for a complex API.
 - Harder to make changes to your API.
-  - Often over fetches providing more data than you need eating bandwidth
+- Often over fetches providing more data than you, which eating bandwidth
-  - Often under fetchs, requiring more complex queries and more bandwidth.
+- Often under fetches, requiring more complex queries and more bandwidth.

 <!-- > -->

-- **GraphQL** 😎
+**GraphQL** 😎

 - Uses a single endpoint.
 - Easier to manage
 - More tolerant to changes
 - Fetches only what you ask for
 - Prevents over and under fetching
 - Queries return what you ask for
 - Saves bandwidth

 <!-- > -->

-- **GraphQL** 😎 provides other benefits!
+**GraphQL** 😎 provides other benefits!

 - Type safety 🛡
 - Introspection 🔎

 <!-- > -->